Zoning for Quality and Affordability Text Amendment

 At a meeting held on June 15th, 2015, The New York Department of City Planning (DCP) proposed city-wide changes to zoning regulations.

-On closer inspection these changes may in fact have created loopholes which would provide developers a chance to build within the R1-1 zoning area in the heart of the Special natural Area District.
+On closer inspection these changes have created loopholes which would provide developers a chance to build within the R1-1 zoning area in the heart of the Special natural Area District.
 The Hebrew Home of Riverdale's CCRC proposal could be one such project.

 Members of the Riverdale Community Coalition, along with the the Chair of the Riverdale Nature Preservancy, Sherida Paulsen have met repeatedly with local officials to share our opposition to the enormous project being proposed.
 Following the last meeting on February 6, 2015, we met with the architects of for the Hebrew Home and the Hebrew Homes Project representative, Michael Orifici.